Amateur Photographer verdict

 One of the few third-party RF optics is NiSi’s 15mm f/4 Asph ‘Sunstar’.
 Canon EOS R6, NiSi 15mm f/4, 1/200sec at f/11, ISO 100

-Yet there are still niggles that make me wish Canon had just pushed a little harder with the R6, although its price has fallen from its launch price to $1,999/£1,669 body only.
-Chiefly amongst my grumbles is the quality of the body materials, but this argument is easily countered by the benefits of its low weight.
-This may be a full-frame camera, but I can even use it on my Ronin SC gimbal to shoot super-steady footage.
+Yet there are still niggles that make me wish Canon had pushed a little harder with the R6.
+Chiefly amongst my grumbles is the quality of the body materials, but then this is responsible for its light weight.
+Despite being a full-frame camera, I can even use it on my Ronin SC gimbal to shoot super-steady footage.

 Canon EOS R6, 50mm, 1/640sec at f/1.8, ISO 100